edibegovic/SecurityPrivacy/report/report_private.md

 | Zip         | 4                          | 2%    |
 | Citizenship | 1                          | 0.5%  |

 After suppression we achieve 2k-anonymity as well as only having 8 individuals (4%) violate 3k-anonymity.
+Marital status was removed as it was not in the public data and we felt that we did not want to release any data that could in the future become available and compromise our anonymization.

 ##### Perturbation